 Riverside Park and the Rotary Centennial Arboretum

-Over the past 15 years, there has been a dramatic increase in biodiversity and habitat quality in Riverside Park and along the Milwaukee River Corridor.
+Over the past 20 years, there has been a dramatic increase in biodiversity and habitat quality in Riverside Park and along the Milwaukee River Corridor.
 Hundreds of species of native Wisconsin plants now thrive in what was once an abandoned park with a degraded forest.
 Where invasive species such as garlic mustard, Canada thistle, burdock, honeysuckle, and buckthorn once dominated the landscape, a diverse array of native species now supports improved habitat for mammals, birds, and butterflies.
-Children can experience the authentic splendor of walking through a prairie, oak-savannah, or maple-basswood forest.
+Children can experience the authentic splendor of walking through a prairie, oak-savannah, or maple-basswood or oak forest.
 Thousands of volunteers are engaged through hands-on land restoration projects each year, helping to foster a greater land ethic and more positive relationship with our environment.

 The 40-acre Rotary Centennial Arboretum expands Riverside Park with 25 additional acres.
-The additional land includes land along the Oak Leaf Trail and the Milwaukee River bluff from Locust Street to North Avenue as well as six acres of postindustrial land that will be converted from brownfield to a natural park.
+The additional land includes land along the Oak Leaf Trail and the Milwaukee River bluff from Locust Street to North Avenue as well as six acres of postindustrial land that were converted from brownfield to a natural park.

 Using black landscape fabric to smother invasive species – instead of chemical sprays – our land restoration experts cleared Reed Canary Grass from the river flats along the Milwaukee River, preparing the foundation for later planting of a wide variety of native wet-mesic prairie species.
 This area earned designation as a Primary Environmental Corridor from the Southeast Wisconsin Regional Planning Commission.
 Joining our resident year-round critters, wildlife species of all kinds use this stretch as an important migratory corridor each spring and fall.